 A theory of communications which is used as the basis for ACL.
-Speech act heory is derived from the linguistic analysis of human communication.
+Speech act theory is derived from the linguistic analysis of human communication.
 It is based on the idea that with language the speaker not only makes statements, but also performs actions.
-A speech act can be put in a stylised form that begins "I hereby request ..." or "I hereby declare ...".
-In this form the verb is called the performative, since saying it makes it so.
-Verbs that cannot be put into this form are not speech acts, for example "I hereby solve this equation" does not actually solve the equation.
+A speech act can be put in a stylised form that begins "I hereby request that cannot be put into this form are not speech acts, for example "I hereby solve this equation" does not actually solve the equation.
 [Austin 62, Searle 69].